avechuch0/custom_ai_coworker/README.md

 ## Support
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/avechuch0)

-Just click on the image above if you enjoyed my work, consider to support me on buymeacoffee to keep going to get a fund to get colombian coffee or some other beverages for the hours invested in future projects.
+Just click on the image above if you enjoyed my work, consider to support me on buymeacoffee to keep going and get colombian coffee or some other beverages for the hours invested in future projects.

 ## Contact
 Twitter (X): [@avechuch0](https://twitter.com/avechuch0)